niklaskors/vim/README.md

 2. Install the Roboto Mono Nerd Font
 3. Run `cp /Development/vim/nvim/* .`
 4. Start NeoVim by running `nvim`
+5. Install `vim-plug`
-5. Enter `:PlugInstall` to intall all the plugins specified in init.vim
+6. Enter `:PlugInstall` to intall all the plugins specified in init.vim

 ## Usage